Veterinary Services Safety and Health

 Training and Outreach Services

-The hazard communication, personal protective equipment, noise exposure and walking and working surfaces presentations are among several related to veterinary hospitals that are available to assist employers in training their staff.
+The hazard communication, personal protective equipment, hearing conservation and walking and working surfaces presentations are among several related to veterinary hospitals that are available to assist employers in training their staff.
 Each of these presentations should be modified to address site-specific conditions and hazards.
+Other example presentations are available along with pre-recorded webinars which can be accessed at any time.

 In addition, the education, training and technical assistance bureau provides free online safety and health training and outreach services (i.e., speaker's bureau requests, safety booths) upon request.